javanotes/gdrive/README.md

 A spring boot project to exercise google drive integration using Java client libraries.

 Assumptions/Limitations:
-- Only relatively small files (<5mb) can be used for upload/download.
-As the project uses direct download
+- Only relatively small files (<5mb) have been tested for upload/download.
+Google format mimes (docx/xlsx etc) have not been tested
 - The service layer junits (basically integration tests) use `installed application` style OAuth2 flow.
 Thus an auth token will be downloaded the first time tests are run.
 This will require to open a link in browser, as printed in console to authenticate google credentials
 - The project does not have a mature UI, or rather any UI worth talking about.
 The runtime does, however, have a welcome controller to perform OAuth using google credentials
-- No access security has been developed yet.
+- No access security/session management has been developed.
 So the navigation flow is strictly defined to make it work as expected
+- To access the api via a client like Postman, the auth token need to be set in the request header (can be found from the console log, post google authentication)

 The service layer interface defined is [DocView.java](https://github.com/javanotes/gdrive/blob/master/src/main/java/com/docview/DocView.java).
 This facade defines the operations that can be done using the google java api.